How to conduct a user interview

 If you’re planning to recruit people yourself, here are a few ways to go about the process.
 You may find that using multiple methods is the best way to net the pool of participants you need.

 - Reach out to your customer support team: There’s a ready source of real users available in every organization: the customer support team.
 These are the people that speak to your organization’s customers every day, and have a direct line to their problems and pain points.
 Working with this team is a great way to access suitable participants, plus customers will value the fact that you’re taking the time to speak to them.

 - Recruit directly from your website: Support messaging apps like Intercom and intercept recruiting tools like Ethnio allow you to recruit participants directly from your website by serving up live intercepts.
 This is a fast, relatively hands-off way to recruit people quickly.

 - Ask your social media followers: LinkedIn, Twitter and Facebook can be great sources of research participants.
 There’s also the bonus that you can broadcast the fact that your organization focuses on research – and that’s always good publicity!
 If you don’t have a large following, you can also run paid ads on different social platforms.

 Once a pool of participants start to flow in, consider setting up a dedicated research panel where you can log their details and willingness to take part in future research.
 It may take some admin at the start, but you’ll save time in the long run.

 Note: Figure out a plan for participant data protection before you start collecting and storing their information.
 As the researcher, it’s up to you to take proper measures for privacy and confidentiality, from the moment you collect an email address until you delete it.
-Only store information in secure locations, and make sure you get consent before you ever turn on a microphone or video camera.
-The University of Virginia has useful information about data collection and storage, as well as the distinction between privacy and confidentiality.
+Only store information in secure locations, and make sure you get consent before you ever turn on a microphone recorder or video camera.

 Run your interviews